35 Reporting and writing research

 • establish the context and background.

-• define the language and definitions used in the study.
+• define the language, acronyms and definitions used in the study.

 • introduce the theoretical groundwork of the subject.

-• state the purpose of the paper: why it was written, and what the authors hope to learn.
+• state the purpose of the article: why it was written, and what the authors hope to learn.

-The Methods section (sometimes called Materials and Methods or similar) explains how the data were obtained; for example:
+The Methods section (sometimes called Materials and Methods or similar) explains how the data were obtained.
+This includes:

 • how the sample was identified and located.